What to do if your home page becomes inaccessible

 - At the Unix prompt, type cd to change to your home directory.

-- Type chmod a+x . (don't forget the trailing full stop) to make your home directory accessible to everyone.
+- Type chmod 710 . (don't forget the trailing full stop) to make your home directory accessible to the web server.

 - Type chmod -R a+rX public_html/* to make your public_html directory's contents accessible to the web server.